Ascend/samples/cplusplus/level2_simple_inference/1_classification/resnet50_async_imagenet_classification/README.md

         ./main
         ```

         The following messages indicate that the file is successfully executed.
+In the displayed information, index indicates the category ID, value indicates the maximum confidence level of the category.
+These values may vary according to the version and environment.

         ```
         [INFO]  ./main param1 param2 param3, param1 is execute model times(default 100), param2 is callback interval(default 1), param3 is memory pool size(default 100)